1,000+ Opportunities

 A description of the grant program and the application process are being developed and will be posted in this location soon.

-Based on current listing details, eligibility includes: Local and regional boards of education in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local and regional boards of education in Connecticut.
+Confirm the full requirements in the official notice before applying.